Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 Jonathan Norman is the Knowledge Manager for the Major Projects Knowledge Hub in the UK.

 These two trends taken together mean that visual, collaborative tools are becoming more important to teams.
-Visual, lean tools that truly engage all team members are going to become essential in 2019.
+Visual, lean tools that truly engage all team members are going to become essential.

 Empathy lies at the heart of great teams and project managers should be role models for this, putting time and effort into demonstrating the behaviours expected of others and building relationships so that bonds can be built and maintained.